-WARNING: When using electrical products, basic safety precautions should be observed, including the following:

-WARNING: When using electrical products, was safely personal to the Read this manual thoroughly before using this device.
+WARNING: When using electrical products, basic safety precautions should be observed, including the following: Read this manual thoroughly before using this device.
 M.T.H. recommends that all users and persons supervising use examine the hobby transformer and other electronic equipment periodically for conditions that may result in the risk of fire, electric shock, or injury to persons, such as damage to the primary cord, plug blades, housing, output jacks or other parts.
-In the event such conditions exist, the train set should not be used until properly
+In the event such conditions exist, the train set should not be used until properly programmed, and a second secon